WORKS

 10:00-40:00.
 Three Choruses (s, sa, satb), Powwow Drum, Various Indigenous rhythm instruments. written especially for a ceremony held on the banks of the Mississippi River, and is a choral approximation of the convergence of three rivers: the Minnesota, the Saint Croix and the Mississippi.
 In this way, three separate choir works, named respectively, are performed separately and then sequentially combined, to evoke the mingling of the three rivers.
 Each choral work functions as a completely separate composition, specifically depicting the character and history of each particular river.
 Commissioned to commemorate the Mingling of Waters Ceremony of the Grand Excursion celebration and presented by Xcel Energy (4 July 2004), St. Anthony Falls, Minneapolis, Minnesota.
 2004.

 09:00.
 Chorus (ssaattbb), 2 Nose Flutes.
 Lyrics and Music: Brent Michael Davids.
 The lyrics of Night Chant are both Mahican words and Native American “vocables,” as both a love song and night chant.
 A “walking chant” is composed into the work.
-Ccommission was made possible by a grant by Meet The Composer/Reader’s Digest Commissioning Program in partnership with The National Endowment for the Arts and Lila Wallace Reader’s Digest Fund; and, by a consortium consisting of Chanticleer and The Dale Warland Singers.
+Commission was made possible by a grant by Meet The Composer/Reader’s Digest Commissioning Program in partnership with The National Endowment for the Arts and Lila Wallace Reader’s Digest Fund; and, by a consortium consisting of Chanticleer and The Dale Warland Singers.
 1996.
+Lyrics and Music Copyright ©1996 Brent Michael Davids.
+All Rights Reserved.
+AUDIO

 12:00.
 Chorus (satb).
 Lyrics and Music: Brent Michael Davids.
 The work utilizes vocal syllables, experimental sounds and colors to evoke the passing of the four seasons.
 Whispery vocal effects, chanting sounds, partial words, consonants and extended vocal techniques are mixed with choral singing in a work “environmental” in nature.
 Commissioned and premiered by Graceland College Chamber Singers while the composer was Composer In Residence at Graceland College in Lamoni, Iowa.
 Obscure score.
 1983.